ranger65/celtic-heroes-damage-meter/README.md

 - Open the built-in Lua engine inside Cheat Engine by going to Table, then "Show Cheat Table Lua Script"

-- Execute the Lua script
+- Execute the Lua script(Will look like cheat engine froze thats completely normal its proccessing tons of memory)

 - Run Damage_Meter_Visuals.exe